 Meaning, just because they say they practice real estate law doesn’t mean they practice in the subset of real estate law that your legal problem is in.

-It’s a broad area of law that include several different niches, so knowing exactly what a real estate lawyer Atlanta GA does can sometimes be difficult to pinpoint.
+It’s a broad area of law that includes several different niches, so knowing exactly what a real estate lawyer in Atlanta GA does can sometimes be difficult to pinpoint.

-The closing process of purchasing a home includes more than just a review of documents to cross some T’s and dot the the I’s.
+The closing process of purchasing a home includes more than just a review of documents to cross some T’s and dot the I’s.

 Your real estate closing attorney will be reviewing title and preparing an opinion on it in order for you to receive title insurance.

 They make sure everyone is in communication and moving the closing along in a timely fashion.

 I’m sure everyone is aware that buying and selling a house comes with a ton of paperwork that’s stuffed with confusing language.

 They will then give a final opinion to your title company and disburse money to pay the title company, county fees, and other fees associated with the transaction.

 Your real estate lawyer is in charge of tying up any loose ends in your property purchasing process!

-A landlord tenant lawyer typically helps in the eviction process, on either the landlord or tenant side; they can assist landlords on rental agreements, or maybe your landlord withheld your security deposit from you illegally.
+A landlord-tenant lawyer typically helps in the eviction process, on either the landlord or tenant side; they can assist landlords on rental agreements, or maybe your landlord withheld your security deposit from you illegally.

 Consulting with a lawyer before you place an ad for your rentals could help you avoid breaking any laws in the Fair Housing Act.

 Typically residential real estate deals won’t call for a lawyer to help with negotiations because they’ll have the aid of the real estate agent.

 Your real estate lawyer could also have experience with all kinds of contracts and deals, making them aware of the in’s and out’s of the trade that the usual layperson would be unaware of.

 And simply having professional help when making an investment is never a bad idea!

 This comes with its own set of legal issues and services that some real estate lawyers in Atlanta, GA provide.

 Your lawyer will review the contract with the builder-seller to try and save you from any legal troubles or constructional defects.

 Your real estate lawyer can also provide you with recourse in the event of home defects.

-This is basically a home warranty that includes defects and repairs in a new home– think defected floor finishes or a defected roof.
+This is basically a home warranty that includes defects and repairs in a new home– think defective floor finishes or a defective roof.

 The foreclosure process can be terrifying, especially when you want to try and fight against foreclosure.

 If you have a defense and you want to keep your home, finding a great attorney to help you is very important.

 They can also help you show that the foreclosing party doesn’t actually own your loan– this means that they have no legal right to foreclose on you!

 A Georgia Supreme Court order says that the closing attorney must be in control of the closing procedure and processes from beginning to end.

 Rather, they are working for the lender to ensure that this real estate transaction is completed efficiently and correctly.

 This does not prevent each side from bringing their own attorneys to the closing table, though.

 As for who pays for the closing attorney, it typically falls on the buyer’s shoulders (along with the bulk of other closing costs).

 Regardless of which party you are (landlord or tenant), you should be aware of what the eviction process looks like in Georgia.

 In Georgia, the landlord can send you an eviction notice even if you’re late paying rent by one day.

-[Market_state] does not have a set time-limit the landlord must wait before moving forward to file the eviction lawsuit; however, best practice is to wait about three days.
+Georgia does not have a set time-limit the landlord must wait before moving forward to file the eviction lawsuit; however, best practice is to wait about three days.

 When giving the eviction notice (or when receiving the eviction notice) make sure this information is on it in order to cover your butt:

 You want to make sure the tenant has seen the notice and cannot claim it was never sent or given to them.

 Giving a written notice is the best way to ensure you have proof of your notice being sent and received.